Major revision March 2015

-HE1300 The Green Party believes it is wrong in principle that private health care companies and agencies should be able to employ or use staff who have been expensively trained by the NHS without contributing something to the cost of that training.
-Therefore companies, including pharmaceutical companies, employing or using NHS-trained healthcare professionals outside the NHS will have to pay an additional training tax.
+HE1300 Therefore companies, including pharmaceutical companies, employing or using NHS-trained healthcare professionals outside the NHS, will have to pay an additional training levy for each person-hour during which they employ or use NHS-trained staff outside the NHS.
 This will take the form of a levy for each person-hour during which they employ or use NHS-trained staff outside the NHS.
-The proceeds from this levy will go directly into the NHS Tax which the Green Party is going to create.

 HE1301 Health spending in the UK needs to reflect the needs of the country and should be maintained at around the average in the European Union.
 The party will continue to support the principle that the NHS is a national service, free at the point of entry and fully funded by taxation.

 HE1302 We recognise that some people will want to pay for treatments that are not deemed sufficiently cost-effective to be provided by the NHS.
 We will ensure that NHS patients are not prevented from accessing these, or denied any NHS treatment, as a consequence of paying for such non-NHS treatments.
 However, we will also ensure that the NHS does not subsidise these either directly or indirectly.